DOI-ONRR/doi-extractives-data/research/sprint-splashysunfish/sprint-splashysunfish_results.md

 - _I’m not entirely sure what’s going on with the bar charts.
 This part is clear -- I get that the bar goes with the 1%, but these tick marks -- these are separate?
 A different column?
 Oh, wait.
 These are all one chart.
 Something about these threw me off.
 It wasn’t clear that those marks are part of the bar._

-- _I wonder why the threshold is considered different for different types?_
+- _[Looking at the tick marks] I wonder why the threshold is considered different for different types?_

 Searching by company name didn't resonate with participants.
 Instead, they wanted to search by industry or location.
 This was either because they didn't know enough about the companies to know them by name, or because they were savvy enough to know that companies buy and sell each other a lot and often change names.